MicrosoftDocs/win32/desktop-src/wsw/schema-support-level.md

 ## Inheritance

 Wsutil supports inheritance of complex types, that is, a structure can inherit from another structure, similar to interface inheritance in C++.
-This is done through <xs:complexContentExtension&gt;. <xs:simpleContentExtension&gt; is supported but is generated as plain structure with base type as first field instead of type inheritance.
+This is done through <xs:complexContentExtension>. <xs:simpleContentExtension> is supported but is generated as plain structure with base type as first field instead of type inheritance.

 ## Type/primitive mapping